2016 Holy Island | 2017 Holy Island

-Each day we will meet for silent prayer, lectio divina and spiritual conversation around a portion of the Christian wisdom writings that may illuminate the deepest call on our life.
-Simple and inclusive forms of chant and rite will take us deeper into silent prayer and there will be opportunities for meditative work or walking that bring us into the radiant stillness of the heart.
+Each day we will meet for silent prayer, creative liturgy, lectio divina and spiritual conversation around Christian mystical writings that illuminates the deepest call on our life.
+We will share selections from the writings on prayer from the Spanish and English mystics, St Teresa of Avila, St John of the Cross, Francisco de Osuna and Richard Rolle.
+Simple and inclusive forms of chant and rite will take us deeper into silent prayer.
+There will be opportunities for conscious work in the garden and walking meditation that bring us into the radiant stillness of the heart.

 Holy Isle, located off the Isle of Arran on the south west coast of Scotland, is officially designated as a UK Sacred site and has a long spiritual history, stretching back to the 6th Century.
 It is endowed with an ancient healing spring, the hermit cave of a 6th Century Celtic monk, St Molaise, and evidence of a 13th Century Christian monastery.
 The island was bought by Tibetan Buddhists (Kagyu tradition) in 1992 who run the Centre for World Peace and Health on the north of the Island.
 Alongside their ongoing retreat and course programme (see www.holyisle.org) their vision is for the Centre to also become a focal point for multifaith work and retreats, as well as being a peaceful refuge from the hectic modern world.